cisco/ChezScheme/IMPLEMENTATION.md

 is in the thread context (so, it's thread-local), which we'll abbreviate as "TC".
 Some machine register is designated as the `%tc` register, and it's initialized on entry to Scheme code.
-For the defintion of TC, see `(define-primitive-structure-disps tc ...)` in "cmacro.ss".
+For the definition of TC, see `(define-primitive-structure-disps tc ...)` in "cmacro.ss".

 The first several fields of TC are virtual registers that may be